When launching a coworking space it’s always advisable to follow the golden rule of real estate. You know the one...

 Granted - this can be an intimidating part of the process, especially if you are new to the real estate market in a given region.

 That said, good business decisions are contingent on conducting proper research.

-Because the truth is: Location can make or break the success of of any business.
+The truth is: Location can make or break the success of any business.

-As a result, it’s critical to equip yourself with adequate knowledge and insight before taking the leap.
+As a result, it’s critical to equip yourself with adequate knowledge and insights before leaping.

-In this article, we will cover the essential research that should be done in order for a coworking entrepreneur to find a perfect location for their space.
+In this article, we will cover the essential research that should be done for a coworking entrepreneur to find the perfect location for their space.

 Essential Factors To Consider When Shopping For A Coworking Location

 Population size and demographic